 To get an offer via the Dux Scheme, you need to:

-If duxes are announced before the start of final exams (HSC or IB) at your school, and you are nominated before 30 September, you will receive a conditional offer of a place at the University before you sit your HSC exams.
+If your school's Dux is announced before the start of final exams (HSC or IB), and you are nominated before 30 September, you will recieve notice of what courses you're likely to be eligible for under the Dux Scheme based on a predicted ATAR provided by your school before you sit your HSC exams.

 To nominate a student for the Dux Scheme, you apply online directly to the University.
 Details on how to apply will be sent to all NSW schools closer to the date of applications opening.